ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 ## Properties

-In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
+In order to configure the IONOS CLOUD Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

 * `availabilityZone` (string)
 	* description: The availability zone in which the server should be provisioned.